 The backend indicates the internal structure of the DB.
 You need to know about the tables’ structures.
 Then you can test the DB by writing and executing SQL commands to check the modification within tables.
 Thus it’s a kind of white-box testing.
 In this way, you can complete a gray box testing.

-Advantages and Disadvantages of Dynamic Testing
+Advantages of Dynamic Testing

 - Time-consuming: This testing requires many resources, including test cases.
 Thus it becomes time-consuming.